globe-and-citizen/layer8_dep/Layer8_Symmetric_E2E_Protocol_Spec.md

 **Background**: Layer8 is intended to be a suite protocols that implement standard cryptographic primitives and VPN techniques to facilitate end-to-end encryption services between a user-agent (e.g., a browser) and a Service Provider (e.g., any participating website or API).
 It distinguishes itself from other VPN implementations by running exclusively within the browser as a WASM module that connects to the intended end point Service Provider through the Layer8 Anonymizing Reverse Proxy.
 Currently Layer8 exists only as a proof of concept (see HTTPs://github.com/satsite13/Layer8).
 Layer8 development is supported by Globe&Citizen: A fully remote startup dedicated to becoming Web3.0’s premier, distributed, news service (see HTTPs://github.com/globe-and-citizen).
 Its members currently span 7 nations: Canada, Brazil, Togo, Nigeria, Uzbekistan, Pakistan, and Bangladesh.

-**This Competition Specifically**: You will deliver a Golang WASM module that can be distributed via a CDN that successfully connects to a custom HTTPs server, also written by you, in Golang.
+**This RFP Specifically**: You will deliver a Golang WASM module that can be distributed via a CDN that successfully connects to a custom HTTPs server, also written by you, in Golang.
 All standard Golang libraries are allowed in addition to well established packages (e.g., gorilla/mux).
 Future Competitions: This is the first of a series of competitions to implement the suite of protocols necessary to make Layer8 work as a beta release.
 Upcoming implementation competitions include the Layer8 Asymmetric Key Exchange Protocol; Layer8 JWT Authentication Protocol (based on OIDC); and the Layer8 Forwarding Protocol (list expected to change and modify with development).
 Regardless of your success in any one competition, you are strongly encouraged to continue participating in all subsequent competitions and to engage with the members of Globe&Citizen in an ongoing manner.
 Once Layer8 enters production, staff developers will be required and your participation during the competition phase—May through December 2023—will be your primary distinguishing criteria if you are interested in applying.